guilhermegps/secret-border/README.md

 ## Features

- - [x] Generate pair of key randomly
+ - [x] Generate pair of keys randomly
  - [x] Show keys
  - [x] Not connect externally with whatever
  - [ ] Export private key to an encrypted file ⏳